 At some previous meetings, some cross-verification reports had not been uploaded yet by the time when the meeting ended, neither were they provided within 2 weeks after the meeting: This case did not happen at this meeting.

-The following contribution registrations were noted that were later cancelled, withdrawn, never provided, were cross-checks of a withdrawn contribution, or were registered in error: JVET-Z0076, JVET-Z0080, JVET-Z0081, JVET-Z0090, … .
+The following contribution registrations were noted that were later cancelled, withdrawn, never provided, were cross-checks of a withdrawn contribution, or were registered in error: JVET-Z0076, JVET-Z0080, JVET-Z0081, JVET-Z0090, JVET-Z0148 (related crosscheck JVET-Z0168 should also be withdrawn), … .

-“Placeholder” contribution documents that were basically empty of content, or lacking any results showing benefit for the proposed technology, and obviously uploaded with an intent to provide a more complete submission as a revision, had been agreed to be considered unacceptable and to be rejected in the document management system until a more complete version was available (which would then typically be counted as a late contribution).
-At the current meeting, this situation did not apply.
+“Placeholder” contribution documents that were basically empty of content, or lacking any results showing benefit for the proposed technology, and obviously uploaded with an intent to provide a more complete submission as a revision, had been agreed to be considered unacceptable and to be rejected in the document management system until a more complete version was available (which would then typically be counted as a late contribution if the update was after the document deadline).
+At the current meeting, this situation did apply with documents JVET-Z0124 and JVET-Z0141.

 Contributions that had significant problems with uploaded versions were not observed.